 Various obstacles also come crashing from the top at random intervals, just to mess with your color-tapping groove.
 These range from simple ‘tap x times to destroy’ to ones that trigger random events and some even remove entire blocks.
 The value of that last one is certainly not to be underestimated, as it has saved me on countless occasions when the screen was almost filled with those nasty rectangles.

 Destroy obstacles on the board, collect bonuses and make combos.

 Ah yes, combos.
-In order to nail that remarkable high score, chances are you’ll have to dip into what I like to call a ‘risk vs. reward’ system.
+In order to nail that remarkably high score, chances are you’ll have to dip into what I like to call a ‘risk vs. reward’ system.
 To trigger a combo, all you have to do is clear two or more blocks simultaneously; something that, as you can probably imagine, comes at a cost.
 See, more blocks on-screen obviously means greater combo potential, but it also brings you that much closer to the inevitable failure state.
 Hence, risk vs. reward.

 Now, I always try my best not to ignore flaws when reviewing a game, simply to make sure nothing gets overlooked, and that my criticism is properly balanced.
 Although in this case, I honestly can’t think of anything.
 Well, some might find it a tad repetitive, even with five different modes, but that’s pretty much it.
 Aside from that potential issue, I’d highly recommend grabbing Matchblocks and blasting some rectangles.
 Little known fact: rectangles are evil!